jgreener64/phd_thesis/README.md

 - Add to Spiral
 - Spellcheck
 - Permission to use figures required?
-- References check and update for recent papers
+- References check, and update for recent papers

 ## Plan